 Chicago Sky vs. Seattle Storm: Betting Trends, Record ATS, Home/Road Splits

-The Seattle Storm (10-22) head into a road matchup with Marina Mabrey and the Chicago Sky (12-20) at Wintrust Arena on Tuesday, starting at 8:00 PM ET.
+Courtney Williams and the Chicago Sky (13-21) face the Seattle Storm (10-24) at Climate Pledge Arena in Seattle, Washington on Sunday, August 27 at 6:00 PM ET.

-Chicago enters this contest following a 79-73 loss to Connecticut.
-The Sky's leading scorer was Kahleah Copper, who ended the game with 15 points.
-With a final score of 88-74, Seattle defeated Minnesota the last time out.
-Jewell Loyd led the team (31 PTS, 40 FG%, 5-10 from 3PT).
+Chicago enters this game after a 94-87 loss against Las Vegas.
+The Sky's leading scorer was Marina Mabrey, who ended the game with 22 points.
+Seattle is coming into this game having lost to Indiana 90-86 in their last outing.
+Jewell Loyd led the team with 32 points.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!